Troy, Michigan Therapists

 An Overview of Mental Health in Troy, Michigan

 The city of Troy, Michigan, is a suburb of Detroit, Oakland County, and lies about 20 minutes away from the downtown area.
-83,651 people lived in the city as of 2016, and that same report noted that the male-to-female percentages are nearly even, with the female population being less than one percent higher than the male.
-However, despite this city’s recent growth and reputation as being one of the best cities in the area in which to raise a family, some residents are experiencing poor mental health and suffering from issues such as depression, addiction, bipolar disorder and suicidal tendencies.
-There are many factors that can influence or worsen these issues, no matter an individual’s age or gender.
+Over 83 thousand people lived in the city as of 2016, and that same report noted that the male-to-female percentages are nearly even, with the female population being less than 1% higher than the male.
+However, despite this city’s recent growth and reputation as being one of the best cities in the area in which to raise a family, some residents are experiencing poor mental health and suffering from issues such as depression, addiction, bipolar disorder, and suicidal tendencies.
+Many factors can influence or worsen these issues, no matter an individual’s age or gender.

 - Working long hours: The pressure to succeed at their jobs may be causing stress for some individuals and contributing to problems like anxiety and depression;